The Flesh of the Orchid (novel): Plot

 20 years after the events in No Orchids for Miss Blandish, Miss Blandish's daughter and John Blandish's teenage grand daughter Carol Blandish is lodged in a lunatic asylum.
 John Blandish refuses to have anything to do with her as she is an illegitimate child born to his now deceased daughter and Slim Grisson when she was held captive by the latter 20 years ago.
 Carol is sent to the asylum when she begins to display homicidal tendencies like Slim Grisson and a tendency to attack people's eyes.
-Nevertheless, Mr Blandish, before his demise, puts his entire fortune in her name and in the care of a trust that wishes to keep the money and ensure that she is confined as an 'insane person', lest she claim her due inheritance one day.
+Nevertheless, Mr Blandish, before his demise, puts his entire fortune in her name and in the care of a trust that wishes to keep the money and ensures that she is confined as an 'insane person', lest she claims her due inheritance one day.

-Unfortunately Carol escapes from the Asylum one night, and this sets off many people on her trail - Sheriff Kamp and the psychiatrist who want her back lest she be kidnapped for money, by the trust lest she become de-certified as a psychiatric patient after 14 days out-of-asylum by law, a journalist Phil Magrath who wants to make it big for his paper by grabbing the news first, and soon by ruthless murderers who want to claim her money.
+Unfortunately Carol escapes from the Asylum one night, and this sets off many people on her trail - Sheriff Kamp and the psychiatrist who want her back lest she be kidnapped for money, by the trust lest she becomes de-certified as a psychiatric patient after 14 days out-of-asylum by law, a journalist Phil Magrath who wants to make it big for his paper by grabbing the news first, and soon by ruthless murderers who want to claim her money.

 Carol is found by a speeding truck driver in the storm, which she takes over and topples over a valley, killing the driver and going unconscious.
 She is then found by estranged brothers Steve and Roy, who take her to Steve's cabin.
-Roy is hiding from Max and Frank - the Sullivan Brothers, two dreaded hitmen whose existence is unknown, out to kill him on contract for betraying Roy's boss.
+Roy is hiding from Max and Frank - the Sullivan Brothers, two dreaded hitmen out to kill him on contract for betraying Roy's boss.
 Steve nurses Carol to health, who becomes amnesic and falls in love with him.